numfocus/gsoc/2016/ideas-list-swc.md

 ## Open Source Development Experience

-This will be a single application, but you'll be designing and writing it from scratch.

 Skills required to complete the project (you can apply without some of them):

 * Knowledge of [Python][] and basics of [Django][].